burhanuddinbhopalwala/py-aws-sam-cdk-app/README.md

 # Set pipenv to create the virtual environment in the project directory
 export PIPENV_VENV_IN_PROJECT=true

-# Create & Activate virtual environment with Python 3.8.7
+# Create a virtual environment with Python 3.8.7
-pipenv shell --python 3.8.7
+pipenv --python 3.8.7

+# Activate the virtual environment
+pipenv shell

+# Upgrade pip to the latest version
+pip install --upgrade pip

 # Install the requests library as an example
 pipenv install requests

 # Run a Python script (replace with your actual script)
 python myscript.py

+# Uninstall the requests library as an example
+pipenv uninstall requests

 # Install all project dependencies from Pipfile
 pipenv install # This does NOT install dev dependencies